Everest Base Camp Trek in June

 Weather in June

 The first days of the month may be dry.
-The monsoon starts getting stronger by mid-month and you can expect lots of rainfall after mid-June.
+The monsoon starts getting stronger by mid-month, and you can expect lots of rainfall after mid-June.
 It gets warm and humid on the trail.
-The average maximum temperatures in Lukla shoots up to twenty-two degrees centigrade and eighteen degrees centigrade in Namche Bazaar.
-The minimum average temperatures also remain well above one-degree centigrade.
+The average maximum temperature in Lukla shoots up to twenty-two degrees centigrade and eighteen degrees centigrade in Namche Bazaar.
+The minimum average temperatures also remain well above one degree centigrade.
 You can expect an average rainfall of about 49mm.

 Lukla Flights